 In addition to jaguars, this sanctuary is also home to tapirs, kinkajous, leaf-cutter ants and hundreds of species of tropical birds such as toucans, motmots and curassows.
 We’ll launch inner tubes down South Stann Creek, which winds through the heart of the Jaguar Preserve.
 Tubing is an excellent way to quietly observe wildlife and the rich tropical foliage that lines the river (activity is dependent upon the availability of tubes).

-Our day will include a visit at the Maya Center, a Mopan Mayan village where we will meet Aurora Saqui, niece of the famous Belizean herbal healer Don Eligio Panti.
+Our day will include a visit to the Maya Center, a Mopan Mayan village where we will meet Aurora Saqui, niece of the famous Belizean herbal healer Don Eligio Panti.
 Aurora is one of the Garcia sisters, talented artist known through-out Belize for their work with slate carvings.
-Tonight we’ll enjoy a cultural presentation by the Hopkins Youth Group.
-Overnight: Hopkins Village.
+Like her uncle, Aurora is a well known and respected healer within the Mayan Community.

 Exploring the jungle by inner tube, Jaguar Sanctuary

-After breakfast, we’ll set sail for Glover’s Atoll Resort.
+After breakfast, we will travel to Glover’s Atoll and Isla Marisol Resort.
 Thirty miles east of the mainland, Glover’s Reef is designated as a World Heritage Site and Marine Reserve.
 There are few places in the western hemisphere where coral atolls, a circular ring of reef and islands have formed.
 As a marine preserve the population of fish is exceptionally healthy, from the minute reef inhabitants to the larger predatory species.

-Our island accommodations are on Northeast Caye, a pristine island within the turquoise hued lagoon of the atoll.
+Our island accommodations are on Southwest Caye, a pristine privately owned island within the turquoise hued lagoon of the atoll.

 Our daily activities will vary according to the interest of our group and the plan that mother nature has for us this week.
 The actual timing of our activities will be dictated by wind, currents, tides and weather.

 Our day will begin with an introduction to snorkeling.
 As we practice our skills, we’ll examine the shallow turtle grass flats where an array of species especially in their juvenile state find refuge.
-In the afternoon we’ll venture out to swim over large boulders of corals where huge schools of iridescent reef fish flourish.
-The snorkeling here is truly outstanding!
+In the afternoon we’ll venture out to swim over large boulders of corals where schools of iridescent reef fish flourish.
 The afternoon is free to snorkel, explore or just relax on the beach or in a hammock.
 Certified divers may arrange for a morning or afternoon dive.

-Following happy hour and dinner, we’ll venture out on an optional hike to determine what animals are nocturnally active in the island’s dense interior or intertidal zone.
+Following happy hour and dinner, we’ll venture out on an optional night hike to determine what animals are nocturnally active in the island’s interior or intertidal zone.
+We will look for the eerie green glow produced by the chromatophores cells of the elusive octopus that may be hunting in the shallows near our cabanas.

 Paint a fish………. then watch reef fish watching your fish!
 Our island classroom